 To learn more about data protection and privacy, please visit our privacy page or contact us.

-We have provided handy downloadable form you can download and post to us using our Freepost address, or you can just drop an email to email@example.com.
+We have provided handy downloadable form you can print and post to us using our Freepost address, or you can just drop an email to firstname.lastname@example.org.

 If you have any queries about data privacy, how we store or use your data, please email: email@example.com or telephone our reception on 03450 669 999.